 Section 30.2 In the event of death of a brother-in-law, sister-in-law, nephew, niece, first cousin, uncle, aunt, great grandchild, or great grandparent, including foster or step members within these relationships, the employee shall be granted a leave of absence with pay of one (1) regular workday.
+In the event of the death of a biological or adoptive parent of a child under eighteen (18) years of age, the surviving parent shall be allowed to use two (2) days of funeral leave to provide support for their child.
+Additional funeral leave for use by a surviving parent will not be granted if covered under the employee relationships identified in Section 30.1 of this Article.

-Section 30.3 Verification of death and relationship shall be made to the Employer upon request.
+Section 30.3 Verification of death and relationship shall be made to the Employer upon requestif abuse of this leave benefit is suspected.